nepluno/cmake-xcode-openmp/README.md

 ![OpenMP can be used with the open source LLVM compiler under Xcode 10 and MacOS 10.14](screenshots/openmp_xcode10_mojave.jpg)

 ## Details
 There are two parts in the CMakeLists.txt that are necessary.
-The first part finds the compiler, include the directory containing OpenMP header and link with the OpenMP library, as following
+The first part would find the compiler, include the directory containing OpenMP header and link with the OpenMP library, as following
 ```
 set (LLVM_ROOT_DIR "/usr/local/opt/llvm")
 find_package( LLVM )